 What are some “anchors” in your life?
 Is there something immovable that you have connected your life with?

-Annie and I are serving the Lord in the US, South America, and India.
+Annie and I are serving the Lord in the US, South America, Africa, and India.
 We are training leaders and helping build great local churches.
 Would you consider joining our team to help us to continue having a powerful impact?
 Just click here to get involved.
 Thanks so much!